scholer/actionista-todoist/README.rst

     Focuses on pre-defined queries for listing tasks, e.g. "today and overdue", "next 7 days", etc.
     Lots of other functionality, pretty extensive code base.
     Uses the official ``todoist-python`` package.

 * {pydoist}(https://pypi.org/project/Pydoist/) - A basic CLI to add Todoist tasks from the command line.

 **Other general python Todoist packages:**

 * python-todoist - The official python 'Todoist' package from Doist (the company behind Todoist).
-    Is currently using the version 7.0 "Sync" API.
+    Is currently using the version 8.0 "Sync" API.

 * [pytodoist](https://pypi.org/project/pytodoist/) - An alternative Todoist API package.
   Also uses the v7 Sync API.
   A rather different approach to API wrapping, perhaps more object oriented.
-    Focused on modelling individual Users/Projects/Tasks/Notes,
+  Focused on modelling individual Users/Projects/Tasks/Notes, where the official todoist-python package has *managers* as the central unit (ItemsManager, ProjectsManager, NotesManager).

-    where the official todoist-python package has *managers* as the central unit (ItemsManager, ProjectsManager, NotesManager).
+  * Last update November 2016 - will be obsolete when the v7 Sync API is removed.